-4-4 Awareness raising and capacity building of CPAs
+4-4 Enlightenment and capacity building of professional accountants

-As corporate disclosure information becomes more diverse, it is now more necessary to ensure the reliability of such information, and to achieve this, external auditors are increasingly required to deepen dialogue with directors or other parties concerned.
-In view of this situation, with this topic, we will look at what expertise CPAs are expected to have as well as the need for raising their awareness.
+As corporate disclosure information becomes more diverse, it is now more necessary to ensure the reliability of such information, and to achieve this, external auditors are increasingly required to deepen communication with directors.
+In view of this situation, with this topic, we will look at what expertise professional accountants are expected to have as well as the need for raising their awareness.

-- 4.19 As discussed in the previous topics, external auditors are increasingly required to understand and assess the entity's business environment, business model, strategies and risks more than ever before.
-In addition, since the introduction of "Key Audit Matters (KAM)" in the auditor's report, it has become increasingly important for external auditors to communicate with those charged with governance, while being required to provide greater transparency about the audit.
+- 4.24 External auditors are increasingly required by society to understand and assess the entity's business environment, business model, strategies and risks more than ever before.
+In addition, since the introduction of "key audit matters (KAM)" in the auditor's report, it has become increasingly important for external auditors to communicate with those charged with governance, while being required to provide greater transparency about the audit.
 The enhancement in the disclosure of narrative information in Annual Securities Reports may have led to higher expectations by information users for responses by external auditors, including through-reading of other information in disclosed documents.
-When looking at such relevant movements from a bird's-eye view, we can see a growing need for external auditors to raise their awareness and deepen their understanding of non-financial information. - 4.20 Given the rising importance of dialogue between external auditors and management or directors in an audit and more provision of voluntary assurance as well as the increasing number of CPAs serving as independent directors, CPAs are now more required to have expertise on subject matters, such as management strategies, risk management and corporate governance.
-For example, in recent years, the Institute of Chartered Accountants in England and Wales (ICAEW), a professional membership organization of accountants in the UK, has been seeking to enhance its educational program for its students and members with a focus on themes such as management of business, corporate governance and sustainability as areas of expertise for Chartered Accountants (see Figures 16 and 17).
+When looking at such relevant movements from a bird's-eye view, we can see a growing need for external auditors to raise their awareness and deepen their understanding of non-financial information. - 4.25 Given the rising importance of communication between external auditors and top management and directors in an audit and more provision of voluntary assurance as well as the increasing number of professional accountants serving as independent directors, professional accountants are now more required to have expertise on subject matters, such as management strategies, risk management and corporate governance.
+For example, in recent years, the Institute of Chartered Accountants in England and Wales (ICAEW), a professional membership organization of accountants in the UK, has been seeking to enhance its educational program for its students and members with a focus on themes such as management of business, corporate governance and sustainability as areas of expertise for Chartered Accountants (see Figures 19).